Students – Testing Positive, Quarantine & Isolation

 After testing positive, contact tracing, quarantine, and isolation are some of the many ways the University is helping to reduce the spread of COVID-19 within the Penn community.
 Those who test positive will be contacted and connected to care and contact tracing teams.

-Those who test positive for COVID-19 should not schedule a screening test for 90 days.
+Those who have had a positive COVID-19 test in the past 90 days should test if new symptoms present.
 Individuals should use PennOpen Pass every day in case new symptoms or exposures arise during the 90-day period.

 Notify Your School or Center